Are you preparing for PSLE Chinese oral?

 What’s the real level of difficultly for this P6 Chinese oral practice passage?

-That was the first question that popped up in my mind after reading this whole chunk and I’m sure you’re as curious too.
+That was the first question that popped up in my mind after reading this whole chunk.
+(I know…职业病 zhí yè bìng at work!)

-Having vetted many oral exam passages in school, I decided to vet this according to the schools’ standard and to find out what’s the real difficulty level of this Chinese oral passage (I know…职业病 zhí yè bìng at work!)
+Having vetted many oral exam passages in school, I decided to vet this as well.
+Afterall, I’ve come across certain assessment books that set materials way out of syllabus, so I’m curious to know the actual difficulty level of this Chinese oral passage too.

 1. Word difficulty of this oral passage

-Afterall, this is what determines your oral fluency.
-The more Chinese characters you have problems recognising, the more difficultly you’ll have reading the whole passage in Chinese.
+Let’s start with word difficulty.
+This will affect oral fluency.
+The more Chinese characters you have problems recognising, the more difficultly you’ll have when reading the whole passage in Chinese.

 The usual number of difficult words that we have in school is usually 1 to 2. ^^”